 - Useful board descriptions that include more keywords to help Pinterest determine what your boards are really about

 - Well-thought-out pin descriptions including both specific keywords and broader keywords to get your pins showing up in search results for a multitude of searches

 Because Pinterest SEO is not as exciting as creating beautiful pins, a lot of pinners don’t pay attention to it, or only do it half-heartedly.
 But this is the very foundation of getting high-quality leads from Pinterest and generating traffic that will turn into loyal readers and customers.

-If you’re just getting started on Pinterest, don’t forget to switch to a business profile, confirm your website and enable rich pins as well.
-These are more technical aspects of setting up your profile that you can find more information on in my Free Pinterest Guide For Bloggers or in my Pinterest Ebook.
+If you’re just getting started on Pinterest, don’t forget to switch to a business profile, confirm your website, and enable rich pins as well.

 2. Design stunning Pinterest graphics